AndreasLrx/ecstasy/doc/Tutorial.md

 The TypeRegistry is a singleton storing all AType instances.

-The @ref AType is the replacement of @ref std::type_info.
+The @ref ecstasy::rtti::AType "AType" is the replacement of @ref std::type_info.
 It is mainly a wrapper over the @ref std::type_info with a user defined name (which is supposed to be the same for every program run) and therefore a cross platform hash which is the hash of the name.

 And it also contains the @ref ecstasy::serialization::IEntityComponentSerializer instances for the serialization part (see Serializing your entities section)